 It is unclear whether the age of the tube is a factor that you should consider.
 Some would say it is, and some would say it is not.
-Furthermore, it affects a tube to be inactive for a longer period, and this might have a bigger impact on older tubes.
+Furthermore, it can affect a tube to be inactive for a longer period, and this might have a bigger impact on older tubes.

 Warranty and installation

-Some buy a warranty for their CT systems.
+Some buy warranty for their CT systems.
 However, most medical imaging resellers do not offer a warranty if you decide to do the installation yourself.

 Processing workstations are the computer that goes along and allows medical professionals to analyze the images after they take them.